freeradical13/freeradical13.github.io/index.md

 1. A [Brønsted-Lowry acid][brønsted-lowry] is a substance capable of donating a proton.
 A [Brønsted-Lowry base][brønsted-lowry] is a substance with a lone pair of electrons capable of accepting a proton (or indirectly, a substance that dissociates into hydroxide ions which then accepts the protons).
 A [conjugate acid][] is the product that accepted protons (because it can then give that proton back in the reverse direction), and a conjugate base is the product that donated protons.
 For example, water is [amphoteric][] meaning it can be either an acid or a base.
 1. An [Arrhenius acid][arrhenius] is a substance that tends to react in an aqueous solution to increase the concentration of protons, or, more commonly, hydronium.
 For [example][example arrhenius acid], <code>HCl<sub>(aq)</sub> + H<sub>2</sub>O<sub>(l)</sub> ⇌ Cl<sup>-</sup><sub>(aq)</sub> + H<sub>3</sub>O<sup>+</sup><sub>(aq)</sub></code>.
 An [Arrhenius base][arrhenius] is a substance that tends to react in an aqueous solution to increase the concentration of hydroxide.
 For [example][example arrhenius acid], <code>NaOH<sub>(aq)</sub> + H<sub>2</sub>O<sub>(l)</sub> → Na<sup>+</sup><sub>(aq)</sub> + H<sub>3</sub>O<sup>+</sup><sub>(aq)</sub></code>.
+1. A [Lewis acid][lewis acids and bases] is a substance that has an empty electron orbital.
+A [Lewis base][lewis acids and bases] is a substance that has a lone pair of electrons.

-The Arrhenius definition is limited to aqueous solutions whereas the Brønsted-Lowry definition is more general and therefore "acid" generally refers to the Brønsted-Lowry definition.
+The Arrhenius definition is limited to aqueous solutions whereas the Brønsted-Lowry and Lewis definitions are more general.
+Unless otherwise noted, "acid" generally refers to the Brønsted-Lowry definition.

 A substance that is basic is also sometimes referred to as [alkaline or an alkali][alkali].